Putin Orders Military Operations in Ukraine, Demands Surrender

 Speaking as the U.N.
 Security Council held an emergency meeting in New York, Putin said he had ordered Russian forces to protect the people and appealed to the Ukrainian military to lay down their arms.

-He said that martial law had been declared and that he had spoken by telephone to Biden.
-Reservists were called up on Wednesday.
+Zelenskiy said that martial law had been declared and he had appealed to world leaders to impose all possible sanctions on Russia, including on Putin, who he said wanted to destroy the Ukrainian state.

-Media reported that military command centers in Kyiv and the city of Kharkiv in the northeast had been struck by missiles while Russian troops had landed in the southern port cities of Odessa and Mariupol.
+Three hours after Putin gave his order, Russia's defense ministry said it had taken out military infrastructure at Ukrainian air bases and degraded its air defenses, Russian media reported.

-Russian-backed separatists said they had launched an offensive on the Ukrainian-controlled town of Shchastia in the east, Russia's Interfax news agency said, and explosions also rocked the breakaway eastern Ukrainian city of Donetsk.
+Earlier, Ukrainian media reported that military command centers in Kyiv and the city of Kharkiv in the northeast had been struck by missiles, while Russian troops had landed in the southern port cities of Odessa and Mariupol.

-Hours earlier, the separatists issued a plea to Moscow for help to stop alleged Ukrainian aggression - claims the United States dismissed as Russian propaganda.
+Hours before the invasion began, the separatists issued a plea to Moscow for help to stop alleged Ukrainian aggression - claims the United States dismissed as Russian propaganda.

 Global stocks and U.S. bond yields dived, while the dollar and gold rocketed higher after Putin's address.
 Brent oil surged past $100/barrel for the first time since 2014.